According to the "Forbes" here are the World's 15 Best Countries for Business:

 7) Sweden:

 Sweden is an export-oriented mixed economy.
 Timber, hydropower and iron ore constitute the resource base of an economy heavily oriented toward foreign trade.
 The country ranks among the highest in telephone and Internet access penetration.
-The country’s engineering, telecommunications, automotive and pharmaceutical industries are of great importance.
+The country’s engineering, telecommunications,

 GDP: $538 billion